Introduction

 We assessed the plausibility of this hypothesis with a bounded evidence accumulation model that includes a parameter that controls the correlation between successive evidence samples for a given item.
 We call this the correlated-evidence drift-diffusion model (ceDDM).
 We assume that the decision is resolved by accumulating evidence for and against the different alternatives until a decision threshold is crossed.

 A drift-diffusion model with non-independent noise (ceDDM) captures the main features of revaluation.
-(A) The ceDDM accounts for choices (top) and response times (bottom), plotted as a function of the difference in values obtained from explicit reports (Δve).
+(A) The ceDDM accounts for choices (top) and response times (bottom), plotted as a function of the difference in values obtained from explicit reports (Δvs).
 Same data as in Fig. 1C-D. Red curves are simulations of the best-fitting model.
 Each trial was simulated 100 times.
 Simulations were first averaged within trials and then averaged across trials.
 Error bars and bands indicate s.e.m. across trials.
 (B) Noise correlations as a function of time lag, obtained from the best-fitting model.
 Each curve corresponds to a different participant.
 Each curve corresponds to a different participant.
 (C) δ parameters derived by applying Reval to simulated data from the best fitting ceDDM model to each participant’s data.
 As in the data, δ > 0 for all participants.
-(D) Similar analysis as in Fig. 5B applied to simulations of the ceDDM.
-As for the data, Reval increased the range of RTs obtained after grouping trials by difficulty (by e-values on the left and r-values on the right; p-value from paired t-test).
-(E) Similar analysis to that of Fig. 7, using the simulated data.
+(D) Similar analysis as in Fig. 5C applied to simulations of the ceDDM.
+As for the data, Reval increased the range of RTs obtained after grouping trials by difficulty (by s-values on the left and d-values on the right; p-value from paired t-test).
+(E) Similar analysis to that of Fig. 7A, using the simulated data.
 As observed in the data, the deviance resulting from applying Reval in the correct trial order (abscissa) is smaller than when applied in the opposite order (p-value from paired t-test).
+(F) Similar analysis to that of Fig. 7B, using the simulated data.

 The assumptions embodied by the ceDDM are consistent with the results of the Reval analysis.
 We applied the Reval algorithm to simulated data obtained from the best-fitting ceDDM.
 The results were in good agreement with the experimental data.
 The best-fitting δ values were positive for all participants and in a range similar to what we observed in the data (Fig. 11C).
 Reval increased the range of RTs when trials were divided by difficulty, implying that Reval led to a better classification of easy and difficult decisions (Fig. 11D).
-Furthermore, Reval applied to the trials in the true order explained the simulated choices better than when applied in the opposite direction (Fig. 11E).
+Reval applied to the trials in the true order explained the simulated choices better than when applied in the opposite direction (Fig. 11E).
 This is because the model assumes that when an item first appears, the last sample obtained for that item was the value reported in the ratings phase for that item.
 As more samples are obtained for a given item, the correlation with the explicit values gradually decreases.
-The success of ceDDM implies that the sequential dependencies we identify with Reval may be the result of a value construction process necessary to make a preferential choice.
+Additionally, the values obtained from applying Reval in the backward direction provided a better explanation of the simulated choices than the static values (Fig. 11F), mirroring the pattern observed observed in the behavioral data (Fig. 7B).
+Taken together, the success of ceDDM implies that the sequential dependencies we identify with Reval may be the result of a value construction process necessary to make a preferential choice.

 Discussion

 We identified sequential dependencies between choices in a value-based decision task.
 Participants performed a task in which they had to make a sequence of choices among a limited set of items.
 The best explanation for future choices was obtained by assuming that the subjective value of the chosen item increases and the value of the unchosen item decreases after each decision.
 Evidence for revaluation was obtained by analyzing the probability that participants make the same decision in pairs of trials with identical options.
 We also identified revaluation using an algorithm we call Reval.
-The same algorithm allowed us to identify revaluation in other datasets obtained with the food-choice task (Folke et al., 2016; Sepulveda et al., 2020), with results similar to those we obtained from the dataset of Bakkour et al. (2019).
+The same algorithm allowed us to identify revaluation in other datasets obtained with the food-choice task (Folke et al., 2016; Sepulveda et al., 2020).

 In contrast, our approach to identify changes in value does not require pre- and post-choice ratings.
 Instead, it requires a sequence of trials in which the same items are presented multiple times (as in Luettgau et al., 2020).
 The revaluation effect we find cannot be explained by the artifact identified by Chen and Risen (2010).
 Using trials with identical items, we show that the nearer in time the trials with identical items are to each other, the more likely people are to choose the same option.
 Further, the revaluation algorithm explains choices better when applied in the order in which the trials were presented than when applied in the reverse order.
 These observations are inconsistent with the notion that item values are fixed (i.e., do not change) during the experiment, regardless of whether values are the same or different from those reported during the rating phase.